OpenEvalProject/evals/manuscripts/elife-55262/v1/manuscript.md

 **Figure 6.:** (A) The peptide rate constants (k) for individual proteins are plotted in descending order on a logarithmic scale, with the median value represented by a red line.
 (B) The median k values for each protein were used to calculate protein half-life, assuming a first order reaction.
 (C) Protein turnover rates plotted against MatrisomeDB and PANTHER categories, with the median value represented by a red line.
 Due to space constraints, gene, rather than protein, names are displayed in parts A and B. Source data, generated by ProTurn are available in Source data 1.

-## Protein turnover in tendon compartments
+### Protein turnover in tendon compartments

 246 peptides, relating to 20 proteins, and 121 peptides, relating to 12 proteins, passed the ProTurn selection criteria in the FM and IFM respectively.
 55 peptides were present both in the IFM and FM, and k values were significantly greater for these peptides in the IFM compared to the FM (median: 0.018 vs. 0.010; p<0.0001), demonstrating an overall faster rate of protein turnover in the IFM.
 39 peptides relating to collagen type I were identified in both the IFM and FM, with significantly greater k values in the IFM (p<0.0001; Figure 7a).
 The turnover rate constants and resultant half-lives for proteins identified in each tendon phase are shown in Figure 4b.
 Turnover rate constants for Col1a1 and Col1a2 were significantly higher in the IFM compared to the FM, but there were no significant differences in rate constants for Col3a1 between tendon phases.

 ![Figure 7.](https://cdn.elifesciences.org/articles/55262/elife-55262-fig7-v1.jpg)

 **Figure 7.:** (A) Rate constants (k) for collagen type I peptides identified in both tendon phases were significantly greater in the IFM compared to the FM (n = 39).
 (B) Median peptide decay curves for Col1a1 and Col1a2 in the FM (▲; solid line) and IFM (●; dashed line), showing goodness of fit (r2) and standard error (S.E.).
 (C) Turnover rate constants (k) and corresponding half-lives for proteins identified in each phase. *** indicates p<0.0001.
-Source data, generated by ProTurn are available in Figure 7—source data 1 for the FM and Figure 7—source data 2 for the IFM.Figure 7—source data 1.hl tab contains protein half-life information organized by peptide sequence and hl-data tab contains isotopomer relative abundance at each time point.Figure 7—source data 2.hl tab contains protein half-life information organized by peptide sequence and hl-data tab contains isotopomer relative abundance at each time point.
+Source data, generated by ProTurn are available in Figure 7—source data 1 for the FM and Figure 7—source data 2 for the IFM.

 Due to ProTurn software identifying a low number of proteins in laser captured samples, particularly in the IFM, turnover rate constants in tendon phases were calculated manually for a number of proteins of interest (Figure 8).
 Rate constants of turnover of decorin peptides were significantly higher in the IFM compared to the FM (Figure 8).
 It was not possible to assess differences in turnover of other proteins due to a low number of peptides identified at sufficient time points to allow accurate curve fitting (Figure 8c).

 ![Figure 8.](https://cdn.elifesciences.org/articles/55262/elife-55262-fig8-v1.jpg)

 **Figure 8.:** (A) Relative abundance of M0 as a function of time, and resultant non-linear curve fitting for peptides corresponding to decorin identified in the FM (▲; solid line) and IFM (●; dashed line).
 (B) Resultant k values for decorin peptides were significantly greater in the IFM than in the FM (p=0.042).
 (C) Manually calculated turnover rate constants (k) and corresponding half-lives for tendon proteins of interest.
-Source data are available in Figure 8—source data 1.Figure 8—source data 1.0 at different time points for decorin, fibromodulin, biglycan and Col3a1 peptides, and resultant K values.
+Source data are available in Figure 8—source data 1.

 ## Discussion